Electric Ferro-Axial Moment as Nanometric Rotator and Source of Longitudinal Spin Current

 Based on the symmetry and microscopic model analyses, we show that the ET multipoles are active within the atomic $d$-orbital systems.
 We find that the nonzero ET moment (an expectation value of the ET multipole) acts as a nanometric rotator against external stimuli; an input field induces the transverse response of the conjugate physical quantities.
 Among such responses, we propose an intrinsic generation of a \textit{longitudinal} spin current by an external electric field.
 It is expected to be ubiquitously found since 13 point groups (43 magnetic point groups) possess the axial ET dipole moment~\cite{Hlinka_PhysRevLett.116.177602,Hayami_PhysRevB.98.165110,Yatsushiro_PhysRevB.104.054412,comment_PG}.

 {\it Axial electric toroidal moment.---} Let us first discuss the microscopic expression of the ET dipole that does not appear in the conventional multipole expansion.
 Equation~(\ref{eq:ETD_classical}) is no longer valid because $\bm{P}_i \parallel \bm{R}_i$ within the atomic orbital; $\bm{G}^{\rm (c)}$ vanishes.
-Instead, the ET dipole operator is defined by using two distinct time-reversal-odd axial vectors, namely, orbital ($\bm{l}$) and spin ($\bm{s}=\bm{\sigma}/2$) angular momenta, which is represented by
+Instead, the atomic-scale ET dipole operator is defined by using two distinct time-reversal-odd axial-vector operators, namely, orbital ($\hat{\bm{l}}$) and spin ($\hat{\bm{s}}=\hat{\bm{\sigma}}/2$) angular momentum operators, which is represented by

-This expression indicates that the ET dipole moment $\langle \bm{G} \rangle$ is expressed by a nonzero expectation value of $\langle \bm{l} \times \bm{\sigma} \rangle$ but $\langle \bm{l} \rangle=0$ and $\langle \bm{\sigma} \rangle=0$ as shown in Fig.~\ref{Fig:ETD}(b).
-One finds that $\braket{\bm{G}}$ becomes nonzero when the vertical mirror symmetry is lost while keeping $\mathcal{P}$ and $\mathcal{T}$ symmetries, which corresponds to the time-reversal-even axial vector as Eq.~(\ref{eq:ETD_classical}).
-The ET dipole is ubiquitous in the $p$, $d$, and $f$ orbitals since the magnetic dipoles ($\bm{l}$ and $\bm{\sigma}$) exist in the Hilbert space~\cite{Hayami_PhysRevB.98.165110}.
+This expression was derived by considering the complete basis set to span any of the electronic Hilbert space that describes any atomic-scale electronic degrees of freedom ~\cite{Hayami_PhysRevB.98.165110,kusunose2020complete}.
+Equation~(\ref{eq:ETD_quantum}) indicates that the ET dipole moment $\bm{G} \equiv \langle \hat{\bm{G}} \rangle$ is expressed by a nonzero expectation value of $\langle \hat{\bm{l}} \times \hat{\bm{\sigma}} \rangle$ but $\bm{l}\equiv \langle \hat{\bm{l}} \rangle=0$ and $\bm{\sigma}\equiv \langle \hat{\bm{\sigma}} \rangle=0$ as shown in Fig.~\ref{Fig:ETD}(b).
+In other words, the atomic-scale ET dipole moment exists even without a local electric polarization.
+One finds that $\braket{\hat{\bm{G}}}$ becomes nonzero when the vertical mirror symmetry is lost while keeping $\mathcal{P}$ and $\mathcal{T}$ symmetries, which corresponds to the time-reversal-even axial vector as Eq.~(\ref{eq:ETD_classical}).
+The ET dipole is ubiquitous in the orbitally degenerate systems which consist of the $p$, $d$, and $f$ orbitals with the spin degree of freedom since the magnetic dipole operators ($\hat{\bm{l}}$ and $\hat{\bm{\sigma}}$) exist in the Hilbert space~\cite{Hayami_PhysRevB.98.165110}.
 We note that the ET dipole in Eq.~(\ref{eq:ETD_quantum}) is independent from the other multipoles such as the electric quadrupole.